-The Lake Oswego Chamber of Commerce supports your business through Education, Visibility, Advocacy and Networking (EVAN)
+The Lake Oswego Chamber of Commerce supports your business through Education, Community Partnerships, Advocacy and Networking.

 On the important issues that businesses face today to success tips and business operations through our monthly FORGE Lunch programs, our quarterly Kruse Way Economic Forums and Leadership Lake Oswego, our premier program that prepares future business friendly leaders.

 Through our Business Directory, website, press releases, partner-links and e-mails!
 Add to this our links from partners like the city and the Lake Oswego Reviews’ community website, together receiving over 18,000 visits/monthly from people in Lake Oswego looking for goods and services.
 See what our Chamber and members are doing to promote business in Lake Oswego and beyond at www.lake-oswego.com/ and http://publications.pmgnews.com/fpubs/explore-lake-oswego-2014 .
 Over 10,000 copies of our Membership Directory are distributed by mail and from the Chamber office beginning in February of each year.

 For our businesses at the City, County and State level for the important issues that affect our business community.
 The City now looks to us for the business voice and through our new survey tool we can tell them what you want them to know.